supimon/webpack-pug-sass/README.md

 - Yarn instead NPM
 - PostCSS

-## Contributions

-You can contribute directly to this repository or create a fork and peform your own modifications, feel free to use it in the way you want!

 ## Donations

-You can of course help a little bit with some donation to buy more coffee :)
+You can of course help the original repo creator - Edgardo - with a little bit of donation here.
+The guy really has saved a lot of time for the all of us

 <a href="https://www.buymeacoffee.com/edgardo" target="_blank"><img src="https://www.buymeacoffee.com/assets/img/custom_images/orange_img.png" alt="Buy Me A Coffee" style="height: auto !important;width: auto !important;" ></a>